Irish Tax Rebates: Most Frequently Asked Questions

 What tax can I claim back?

 Many PAYE workers are not aware of what tax relief they can claim by way of flat rate expenses.
-Flat rate expenses are expenses that are incurred in the performance of the duties of employment and are directly related to the nature of employment.
+Flat rate expenses are expenses that are incurred in the performance of the duties of employment and are directly related to the nature of employment, for example; tools or uniforms.

 Depending on what your occupation is, one cannot assume that the Revenue Commissioners have all the correct information.
 Flat rate expenses are allowable at your higher rate of tax; therefore, this can be quite a valuable tax credit!